aws-deepracer-community/deepracer-for-cloud/docs/opengl.md

     * `DR_HOST_X=True`; uses the local X server rather than starting one within the docker container.
     * `DR_ROBOMAKER_IMAGE`; choose the tag for an OpenGL enabled image - e.g. `cpu-gl-avx` for an image where Tensorflow will use CPU or `gpu-gl` for an image where also Tensorflow will use the GPU.

-Before training ensure that the server is running, including VNC if you want to connect.
-Ensure that environment variables `DISPLAY` and `XAUTHORITY` are defined.
+Before training ensure that the server is running.
+Ensure that `DR_DISPLAY` is configured in `system.env` to a value that is unused on local computer.
+Start up the X server with `utils\start-xorg.sh`.

-Basic start-up including creation of variables can be achieved with `source utils\start-xorg.sh`.
+If `DR_GUI_ENABLE=True` then a VNC server will be started on port 5900.

 With recent Nvidia drivers you can confirm that the setup is working by running `nvidia-smi` on the host and see that `gzserver` is listed as running on the GPU.